Fennessy10/EldenThingJava/README.md

 ## A3 Req4 creative idea
 A day/night system that consists of morning/afternoon/evening/night.
 Each time of day has different effects on the world.
-At night, certain enemies are more aggressive, dealing greater damage to the tarnished.
+At night, the spirit enemy deals greater damage to the tarnished, whereas during the day, the furnace golem deals greater damage and fire deals greater damage.
 Additionally, there is a boss named Godfrey that controls the time of day.